๐๐ฒ Merry Christmas ๐โ๏ธ

 Conservation Status: Critically Endangered (CR) - IUCN Red List

-Gombessa (Latimeria chalumnae) is the deep-sea, elusive, and now endangered species of bony fish found in Southern African regions.
-Alias West Indian Ocean Coelacanth, African coelacanth, or Comorian coelacanth by locals and internationals.
+The Gombessa (Latimeria chalumnae) is the deep-sea, elusive, and now endangered species of bony fish found in Southern African regions.
+Alias the West Indian Ocean Coelacanth, African coelacanth, or Comorian coelacanth by locals and internationals.

-Though unknown to the West, the South African natives knew about the fish and called it "gombessa" or "mame."
-It was given the name Latimeria after Marjorie Courtenay-Latimer, a South African museum official curator at East London's small museum.
+Though unknown to the West, the South African natives knew about the fish and called it "gombessa" or "mame."ย It was given the name Latimeria after Marjorie Courtenay-Latimer, a South African museum official curator at East London's small museum.

-African Coelacanth exhibits a deep royal blue color with spots used as a camouflage tactic for hunting prey, including the light blue fins and blue eyes.
+The African Coelacanth exhibits a deep royal blue color with spots used as a camouflage tactic for hunting prey, including the light blue fins and blue eyes.
 Similar anatomical adaptations include the abundance of visual cells, such as rods, to help see when light is limited.
 This, combined with the West Indian Ocean coelacanth's large eyes, aids in seeing in dark water.
 But this color is lost when the fish is caught, and it turns into chocolatey skin.

 Some individuals have been seen performing "headstands" as feeding behaviors, allowing coelacanths to slurp prey from crevices.
 This behavior is made possible due to the coelacanth's ability to move both its upper and lower jaws, which is a unique trait in extant vertebrates that have bone skeletons.
 Coelacanth's meat is actually bad for humans, as it contains oil, wax, urea, and other compounds that are hard to digest.
 This could cause diarrhea.